Alan F. Horn

 Alan Frederick Horn (born February 28, 1943) is an American entertainment industry executive.
-Horn became President and COO of Warner Bros. from 1999 to 2012.
+Horn became president and COO of Warner Bros. from 1999 to 2012.
 Horn next served as the chairman of Walt Disney Studios from 2012 to 2020.
 During his tenure at Disney, Horn also served as the chief creative officer from 2019 to 2021.
 Horn agreed to depart from Disney, effective December 31, 2021.

-In July 2022, Horn re-joined Warner Bros., having assumed a new position as a consultant with Warner Bros.
+In July 2022, Horn rejoined Warner Bros., having assumed a new position as a consultant with Warner Bros.
 Discovery.

 Personal life

 Horn was raised on Long Island, New York, in Riverhead.
 He graduated from Union College in Schenectady, New York, in 1964.
 In 1971, he received an MBA from Harvard Business School.
 He was a captain in the United States Air Force.

 Horn currently lives in the East Gate Bel Air section of Los Angeles, California, with his wife, Cindy Harrell, a former model.
 They have two daughters, actress Cody, and Cassidy.